Working Better with Partners to Achieve Progress

 - Consider differentiated taxation for businesses and organizations that make significant contributions to the fabric of the city.

 - Work with the province to allow legislator’s intent on the definitions for non-residential subclasses.

 - Collaborate with the province to authorize tools that address service costs that arise from provincial government direction or changes.

-The engagement plan will use several strategies based on past advocacy experience with the same or similar issues, the current intergovernmental context, and anticipated risks and opportunities, including enlisting partner voices in a campaign for change.
+The engagement plan is leveraging several strategies based on past advocacy experience with the same or similar issues, the current intergovernmental context, and anticipated risks and opportunities, including enlisting partner voices in a campaign for change.
 To this end, The City of Calgary recently submitted a resolution asking the Alberta Urban Municipalities Association (AUMA) to call on the Government of Alberta to work with all municipalities on municipal finance reforms, including:

 Engagement activities will proceed through the fall and return to Intergovernmental Affairs Committee with an update and discussion of the next steps in 2021 December.
 For Calgarians, this plan represents an opportunity to support Calgary’s economic recovery and financial resiliency with innovative solutions recommended by an expert panel.
 Successful reform of the fiscal framework through advocacy should have positive long-term implications for The City to finance its social and environmental obligations and priorities